uio-bmi/immuneML/README.md

 ## Installation

-immuneML can be installed directly [using pip](<https://pypi.org/project/immuneML/>). immuneML uses Python 3.7 or 3.8, we recommend installing immuneML inside a virtual environment with one of these Python versions.
+immuneML can be installed directly [using pip](<https://pypi.org/project/immuneML/>). immuneML uses Python 3.7 or later.
+We recommend installing immuneML inside a virtual environment.

 For more detailed instructions (virtual environment, troubleshooting, Docker, developer installation), please see the [installation documentation](https://docs.immuneml.uio.no/installation/install_with_package_manager.html).